Tevin290/ClientFocus/README.md

-# SessionSync
+# ClientFocus

-Streamline your coaching sessions and client management with SessionSync.
+Streamline your coaching sessions and client management with ClientFocus.
 This Next.js application leverages Firebase for backend services (Auth, Firestore) and Genkit for AI-powered features.

 ## Core Features: